 How Do You “Cut and Come Again” Harvest

-This will depend on the vegetable you are harvesting from but there are some common techniques for the most popular cut and come again vegetables.
+This will depend on the vegetable you are harvesting from but there are some common techniques for a continuous harvest of the most popular cut and come again vegetables.

 Method 1.
 Harvest Mature Leaves